department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

   - You have a disability (rated 60% or higher) in addition to the disability that qualifies you for a pension

-**If you’re claiming benefits for a disabled child,** the evidence must show that the child, before turning 18 years old, became unable to support themselves due to a mental or physical disability.
+<h>If you’re claiming benefits for a disabled child</h>

+The evidence must show that the child, before turning 18 years old, became unable to support themselves due to a mental or physical disability.

 </div>
 </li>